 Jeremy Caplan is an Associate Professor in Psychology Department at the University of Alberta, where he is also the Principal Investigator at the University of Alberta Computational Memory Lab.
 The lab is focused on human verbal memory behaviour and its basis in cognitive and neural processes.
 The team takes several approaches towards research, including mathematical modeling, measures of behaviour in the cognitive psychology tradition, and measures of brain activity using electroencephalography (event-related potentials and oscillations) and functional magnetic resonance imaging.
 He has been a referee for 38 academic journals.

-Will Fripp is a public affairs and political risk analyst for Canadian and international clients and a historian specializing in intelligence and espionage.
-A B.A. in History and Political Science from Victoria University at the University of Toronto, and an M.A. in Intelligence and International Relations from the University of Salford in Manchester, England, Will was the historian for the high school history curriculum www.Spiesintheshadows.com, reviewing Canada's intelligence history with its influences on Canada's national development.
-An occasional lecturer, Will's writings and review articles have appeared in the peer-reviewed academic journal Intelligence and National Security and elsewhere.
+Will Fripp is a public affairs and political risk analyst for Canadian and international clients.
+A B.A. in History and Political Science from Victoria University at the University of Toronto and an M.A. in Intelligence and International Relations from the University of Salford in Manchester, England, he is a historian specializing in intelligence and espionage, and its modern influences.
+Will anchored www.spiesintheshadows.com, a web based curriculum outlining Canadian foreign intelligence history and its impacts on Canada's national development.
+An occasional lecturer, Will's writings and review articles appear in peer-reviewed academic journals like Intelligence and National Security, and elsewhere.

 BSc, BA, PhD